BERNHARD C.F. KLEIN MEMORIAL COLLECTION

 As there were no other, more powerful engines available in the Netherlands, the sole Spyker V.1 was acquired by the Dutch Navy and allotted the s/n A 7, the aircraft was based at the airfield De Kooy, near Den Helder.
 In 1919, the s/n changed to A 10 A, while in 1920 the aircraft was struck off charge and scrapped.

-The pictured pilot on the left was the naval officer Lieutenant J.W.G.
+The pictured pilot on the left in the upper photo was the naval officer Lieutenant J.W.G.
 'Wim' van Hengel (1889-1960).
 He was among the first Naval Aviation pilots and received his pilot training at Soesterberg, where Navy pilots were trained until October 1918.
 After WW I van Hengel focused on personnel policies, steadily rose in rank, and commanded NAS De Kooy at Den Helder (1938-1939) and NAS De Mok, Texel (1939-1940).
 After WW II van Hengel became a Vice Admiral, and he held the position of Flag-Officer Personnel.
 The sailor on the right is unknown."

 Created October 31, 2011